-Replacing your windows will remove both of these issues entirely.
+Replacing your windows will remove both of these issues entirely but there are also ways to repair damaged windows too.
 The great thing about new windows is you can go back to the drawing board, by discussing what isn’t working with your window provider so that they can come up with the best solution to suit you.
 Generally, new windows will use the latest technology and will have a generous guarantee, so you can rest easy you will not see the same problems reoccur after you’ve had them replaced.

 You Don’t Like Your Windows